 Rake the lawn to remove any debris.
 Remove any weeds without too much digging.
 Opening up the soil allows dormant weed seeds to awaken and germinate, creating even more weeds!
 Keep the weeding to a minimum and it will reduce the overall number of weeds you have to dig up in the future.

-Grass likes alkaline soil, so if you have acidic soil, you can spread some lime to help raise the pH.
-The best way to determine your soil pH is to use a pH kit.
+If you have acidic soil, you can spread some lime to help raise the pH.

 - Rye grass is used as a base in lawn mixes.
 It’s cold-tolerant and rebounds well under heavy traffic.
 It grows in clumps so it’s best used in a mix where other grasses can fill in around it.